 Overall Condition

-Respondents to the statistically valid survey on the physical condition of recreation centers were more positive than those who responded online or in-person.
+Respondents to the statistically valid survey were more positive than those who responded online or in-person about the physical condition of recreation centers.
 While nearly two-thirds of statistically valid survey respondents think recreation centers are in excellent or good condition, only 37% of online respondents and 24% of in-person respondents agree.

 Less than half of respondents think recreation centers are in excellent or good condition.